 - American Psychological Association.
 (2020).
 Publication manual of the American Psychological Association (7th ed.). https://doi.org/10.1037/0000165-000 - Cohen, L., Manion, L. & Morrison, K. (2018).
 Research methods in education (8th ed.).
 London, UK: Routledge. - Denzin, N. & Lincoln, Y. (2013).
 Collecting and interpreting qualitative materials (4th ed.).
+Thousand Oaks, CA: Sage Publications. - Lareau, A. (2021).
+Listening to people: A practical guide to interviewing, participant observation, data analysis, and writing it all up.
+The University of Chicago Press.

-Thousand Oaks, CA: Sage Publications. - Please note these textbooks are required and will be used in several research methods courses in the program.
+Please note these textbooks above are required and will be used in several research methods courses in the program.
 Additional readings will be made available on Canvas.